elmtree-askmo/cloudcannon-app/content/learn/engineering/what-is-the-principle-of-equilibrium-in-statics-and-how-does-it-relate-to-constant-velocity-and-acceleration.md

 seo:
   title: QuickTakes | Engineering
   page_description: >-
-    This content explains the principle of equilibrium in statics, detailing how it relates to forces and moments within bodies at rest or in constant motion, and its connection to constant velocity and acceleration through Newton's laws of motion.
+    The principle of equilibrium in statics involves the conditions under which a body is at rest or in uniform motion, characterized by the sum of all forces and moments being zero, and its relation to constant velocity and acceleration.
   page_keywords: >-
-    equilibrium, statics, forces, moments, constant velocity, acceleration, Newton's first law, Newton's second law, mechanics, engineering, structural design
+    equilibrium, statics, forces, moments, net force, constant velocity, acceleration, Newton's first law, Newton's second law, engineering, structural design
 author: QuickTakes
 question: >-
     What is the principle of equilibrium in statics and how does it relate to constant velocity and acceleration?